lukes/nano-stream-ws/README.md

     nano-stream-ws

-The websocket server will run on port `8080`.
-To override this:
+The websocket server will bind to host `0.0.0.0` on port `8080`.
+To override these:

-    nano-stream-ws port=8081
+    nano-stream-ws host="127.0.0.1" port=8081

 Use the `originWhitelist` to restrict connections from specific domains.
 Any connections from sites not in the list will be denied.

-    nano-stream-ws port=8081 originWhitelist=localhost,*.mydomain.com
+    nano-stream-ws originWhitelist=localhost,*.mydomain.com

 ### See